k2-fsa/sherpa/docs/source/triton/trt/index.rst

 TensorRT acceleration
 =====================

-This page shows how to use TensorRT engine to accelerate inference speed for K2 models
+This page explains how to use the TensorRT engine to accelerate inference for K2 models.

 Preparation
 -----------

-First of all, you have to install the TensorRT.
-Here we suggest you to use docker container to run TRT.
-Just run the following command:
+First, install TensorRT.
+We recommend using a Docker container for TRT.
+Run:

 .. code-block:: bash

    docker run --gpus '"device=0"' -it --rm --net host -v $PWD/:/k2 nvcr.io/nvidia/tensorrt:22.12-py3

-You can also see `here <https://github.com/NVIDIA/TensorRT#build>`_ to build TRT on your machine.
+You can also see `the official TensorRT instructions <https://github.com/NVIDIA/TensorRT#build>`_ to build TRT on your machine.

 .. note::

-   Please pay attention that, the TRT version must have to >= 8.5.3!!!
+   Use TensorRT version ``8.5.3`` or newer.

-If your TRT version is < 8.5.3, you can download the desired TRT version and then run the following command inside the docker container to use the TRT you just download:
+If your TRT version is earlier than ``8.5.3``, download a newer TensorRT release and run the following command inside the Docker container to use it:

 .. code-block:: bash